(See also Overview of Vitamins.)

 Vitamin A (retinol) is necessary for the function of light-sensitive nerve cells (photoreceptors) in the eye’s retina.
 It also helps keep the skin and the lining of the lungs, intestine, and urinary tract healthy and protects against infections.

 Carotenoids, such as beta-carotene, are pigments in fruits and vegetables that give them their yellow, orange, or red color.
 Once consumed, carotenoids are slowly converted to vitamin A in the body.
 Carotenoids are best absorbed from cooked or homogenized vegetables served with some fat or oil.
+Good sources of carotenoids are dark green and yellow-orange vegetables and yellow-orange fruits.

 Drugs related to vitamin A (retinoids) are used to treat severe acne and psoriasis.
 Whether taking vitamin A, beta-carotene, and retinoids helps reduce the risk of certain types of skin cancer is being studied.
 However, the risk of certain cancers may be increased after taking beta-carotene supplements.